BjornBruns/AOC2021/README.md

-# AOC 2021 - General information
+# AOC 2021 - General background information

 - One of the elves has lost the sleigh keys and they fell in the ocean
 - We are trying to find them using the submarine